swampcamel/doctor-query/README.md

 * Install Node.js
 * Install karma-cli globally: `npm install -g karma-cli`
 * Clone the repo

+* Create a new `.env` file in the app's root directory
+* Add following line, replacing the bracketed area with your API Key (no brackets).
+$ exports.apiKey=[your-api-key]

 * `npm install` to install dependencies
 * `npm run start` to build and start the dev server
 * `npm run lint` to explicitly run ESLint